Sid1808-dev/PindleAPP/README.md

 ![main](https://user-images.githubusercontent.com/60344472/90724892-e91e9700-e2dc-11ea-96d3-d87d4d9c6d9d.gif)

-# Generating a unique card number at  each payment
+# Security - Generating a unique card number at  each payment
 The profile of the user is saved on to the card that is displayed.
 Everytime the user tries to make a payment, clicking the regenerate card button calls a random 16-digit number which is linked to the actual account number of the customer in the database.
 The generated number becomes useless after a payment is made.